 - As soon as the FAT table is loaded into memory, we load the requested file into the memory location specified by the variable IMAGE_OFFSET.

 As soon as the file is loaded into memory, it is quite simple to print out its content:

 In this blog posting you have learned how you can read a file from a FAT12 partition into memory and print out its content.
-This was a lot of stuff to be covered, but it is needed, because at a later point in time we must load our Second Stage Boot Loader into memory for its execution.
-But before we implement this functionality, we will talk in the next blog posting about how you can switch your CPU into the x32 Protected Mode.
+This was a lot of stuff to be covered, but it is needed, because in the next blog posting I will show you how you can load the Second Stage Boot Loader into memory for its execution.
 Stay tuned…

 Thanks for your time,